MayTerm 2016 Program Dates

 In 2014, there were more than 25 courses held on the Dallas campus, all taught by regular SMU faculty members or adjunct professors.
-Review the MayTerm 2014 course listing and talk with your academic advisor about which course makes sense for you.
 MayTerm courses are separate and in addition to the course load you carry during the fall and spring semesters, and are offered at a discounted tuition rate.

 - Accelerate degree completion or stay on track for graduation (in four years)

 - Fulfill general education (GEC) or university curriculum (UC) requirements

 - Work toward a second major or minor, or take an elective